 NOTE: The telecommand “OBC_SCRIPT_STATE” is a generalised example of the telecommand.
 Each Team may implement the function as it suits their telecommanding system.

+RECOMMENDATION:

+A Team has asked if “value” can be used to turn OFF a particular slot: this is fine too.

+As ‘0’ is DISABLED, ‘1’ is ENABLED, Teams could use “10d” to “17d” as an index to the SLOT number.

 REQ: INMS-I-126